dtinth/directcommit/README.md

 ## Background

-It is common for a website to have an “Edit this page on GitHub” button.
-However, there are a few problems:
+It is common for a website to have an “Edit this page on GitHub” button, but this UX has some friction:

 1. **For external contributors,** the user has to go through the pull request workflow (fork the repository, make changes, commit, push, submit a pull request).
 This introduces a lot of friction and complexity for the user.